Alternative Education

 • This is a one-year programme to support students who dream of working with horses to develop the personal skills and professional qualifications required to make this dream a reality.

-Education Programmes for groups are suitable for young people referred from schools and alternative education provisions to support young people for whom a school setting is difficult to access to empower young people to develop the skills required to thrive back at school.
+Education Programmes for groups are suitable for young people referred from schools and alternative education provisions, especially those who find the traditional classroom setting challenging.
+We design these sessions to empower young people to develop the skills required to re-engage with education and thrive once back in school.

-Education programmes for individuals are suitable any young person for whom classroom learning is a challenge including young people who are school refusers and permanently excluded from education.
+Education programmes for individuals are suitable for any young person for whom classroom learning is challenging, including those who are school refusers and permanently excluded from education.

 Individual Alternative Education